grammyjs/website/site/docs/hosting/cloudflare-workers.md

 ## Debugging Your Bot

-You can also run a local or remote development server for testing and debugging before deploying your bot to production:
+For testing and debugging purposes, you can run a local or remote development server before deploying your bot to production.
+Simply run the following command:

 ```sh
 npm run start